 - Blue LED attractor-light and power supply

 - 500-pound lifting magnet

 The Trident Underwater Drone

 I have been eagerly watching for this since I first committed on Kickstarter back in September, 2015… and let me tell you, it has been worth the wait!
 The Trident is a very ambitious product, with a ton of engineering challenges, but the company had already proven itself with the OpenROV.
 There is an active developer community, and I met some of the team at the Maker Faire a while back and was confident they could pull it off.
 Well, they certainly did: the construction quality is first-rate, and they solved some daunting technical problems to pack this kind of functionality into a package so small (roughly 16×8 inches, and a little over 3 inches tall).
-The full specifications may be found on the Trident product page.

 Knowing that I’d want to use my ROV for such things as filming Octopus colonies on underwater cliffs and doing transects of anchorages, I picked up the 100-meter tether option (default is 25m) along with the field case.
 I also added the JXD controller, even though any Android (and soon iOS) tablet will technically work; I wanted the tactile feedback of integral joysticks and game-style buttons, as well as the convenience of using the same tool as most of the other users.
 That has paid off, as wet hands are common in this pursuit, and being able to “feel” the controls while carefully watching the live video feed and heads-up compass/depth/dive-angle display.